danielcorin/blog/content/til/warp/warp-first-impressions.md

 Those are my first impressions.
 It doesn't quite feel like "home" -- I may need to look into theme customization.
-I'm planning to keep it around and experience a bit.
+I'm planning to keep it around and experiment a bit.